Wildlife

 under Schedule 5 of the 1981 Wildlife & Countryside Act.

 Known as a Schedule 5 License (available from DEFRA).
-These species include the pine marten (Martes martes) and red squirrel (Sciurus vulgaris).

-The otter and wild cat are also on this list so these species
+cat are also on this list so these species would require TWO

-Application to sell a protected
+Application to sell a

-Countryside Act 1981 (WLF 14.pdf)
+Wildlife and Countryside Act 1981 (WLF 14.pdf)

 Keepers Log

-ALL OTHER wild species of British birds (with
+ALL OTHER wild species of British birds

-subsequent purchaser details.
+and their subsequent purchaser details.

-If in doubt, log ALL specimens!
+If in doubt, log ALL

-Especially if dealing with species such as the badger (Meles meles), which may not require specific licenses.
+badger (Meles meles), which may not require specific licenses.

 TAXIDERMISTS

-It is advisable
+It is advisable to request

-5 'first contact' specimens.
+contact' specimens.
 (First Contact generally refers to taxidermists

 dealing with specimens coming from the wild and being their first